 The Speedfactory Plant, based in Ansbach, Germany, has come up with its first major project, led by Adidas.
-The robot army of the plant is making new AM4 shoes for enhancing convenience to the runners.
+The robot army of the plant is making new AM4 shoes to enhance convenience to the runners.

 According to Adidas, the plant is helping the company in exploring, testing, and co-creating with the users.
-At the same time, Adidas aims at providing consistent inventions and innovative designs to facilitate the athletes, looking at the future.
+At the same time, Adidas aims to provide consistent inventions and innovative designs to facilitate the athletes looking at the future.

-As far as co-creating with users is concerned, the AM4 shoes will be the subject of interviews of athletes in several cities.
+Regarding co-creation with users, the AM4 shoes will be the subject of interviews with athletes in several cities.
 The interviews will include running habits and styles, along with running conditions of their practice and residence places.

 On the other hand, Adidas did disclose certain facts.
 As in, the AM4 has its making as per the feedback from the athletes.
 To quote the company, “the AM4 project will be a constant beta mode, with insights taken from consumers following each product launch used to shape future designs.”

 Now, this might seem like a marketing stance by the company, but the bright side is the benefits of the runners.
 This will further increase competition in terms of performance on the tracks and other sports fields.

 Adidas is releasing the AM4PAR in Paris by the end of this month.
 In the coming months, the major cities receiving the same are Shanghai (AM4SHA), Tokyo (AM4TKY), New York (AM4NYC), and Los Angeles (AM4LA).

 Speedfactory has its facility entirely operational on a 15,000 square feet area.
 Adidas targets to produce at least 500,000 pairs of AM4 shoes a year.

 There will be another facility opened soon in Atlanta, which will be on 74,000 square feet.
 Both the locations will endorse the production but focus on localized production mainly.